squeeton/the-dim/~Sessions/2025-04-02 Session Note.md

-i question it to ask if it knows who did this. it rises up even further looking at me. it speaks back in a whisper. it doesnt know our terms it says our protections are fading. and wants to claim new territory. the runes on the [[Gray Beards]] were protections. they snapped and are no longer working.
+i question it to ask if it knows who did this. it rises up even further looking at me. it speaks back in a whisper. it doesnt know our terms it says our protections are fading. and wants to claim new territory. the runes on the [[Graybeards]] were protections. they snapped and are no longer working.

 Dirk introduces himself. the being is called [[Lost]] we asked about who put the protections there. asks if we killed her to claim this territory.